LeoUschi232/MQSS-Passes-Suite/AI/README.md

 - The TCN architecture appears not only more accurate than canonical recurrent networks such as LSTMs and GRUs, but also simpler and clearer.
 It may therefore be a more appropriate starting point in the application of deep networks to sequences.
-Basic RNN architectures are notoriously difficult to train and more elaborate architectures are commonly used instead, such as the LSTM and the GRU. __[Page 3]__
+Basic RNN architectures are notoriously difficult to train and more elaborate architectures are commonly used instead, such as the LSTM and the GRU. __[Page 9]__
 - The copy memory task is perfectly set up to examine a model's ability to retain information for different lengths of time.
 The requisite retention time can be controlled by varying the sequence length $T$.
 TCN outperforms LSTMs and vanilla RNNs by a significant margin in perplexity on LAMBADA, with a substantially smaller network and virtually no tuning. __[Page 15]__
 - Convolutional networks do not depend on the computations of the previoustime step and therefore allow parallelization over every ele ment in a sequence.
-This contrasts with RNNs which main tain a hidden state of the entire past that prevents parallel computation within a sequence. __[Page XX]__
+This contrasts with RNNs which main tain a hidden state of the entire past that prevents parallel computation within a sequence. __[Page 39]__
 - A dilated convolution is a convolution where the filter is applied over an area larger than its length by skipping input values with a certain step.
 It is equivalent to a convolution with a larger filter derived from the original filter by dilating it with zeros, but is significantly more efficient.
-A dilated convolution effectively allows the network to operate on a coarser scale than with a normal convolution. __[Page XX]__
+A dilated convolution effectively allows the network to operate on a coarser scale than with a normal convolution. __[Page 54]__
-- Adam clearly comes out ahead, reaching a high accuracy.
-RMSProp never quite reaches this level.
-These results suggest that Adam is a worthwhile improvement over our SGD baseline, especially in terms of training speed.
-Adam enables us to reach the same accuracy as SGD at a training budget of half as many epochs. __[Page XX]__ -
+- Architecture of LSTM-DQN: The Representation Generator $\phi_R$ takes as input a stream of words observed in state s and produces a vector representation $v_s$, which is fed into the action scorer $\phi_A$ to produce scores for all actions and argument objects. __[Page 72]__
+- To further enhance the agent's capacity to remember previous states, replace the shared MLP in $\phi_A$ by an LSTM cell.
+LSTM-DRQN processes textual observations word-by-word to generate a fixed-length vector representation.
+This representation is used by the recurrent policy to estimate Q-values for all verbs $Q(s,v)$ and objects $Q(s,o)$. __[Page 80]__
+- Bi-directional LSTMs extend the idea of LSTMs by having two LSTMs in each layer.
+One LSTM processes the sequence from left to right, and the other from right to left.
+The outputs of both LSTMs are then concatenated.
+This allows the network to have access to past and future contexts at the same time. __[Page 94]__
+- For both $PM_{2.5}$ and $PM_{10}$  concentrations, the TCN-LSTM model produced the highest $R^2$ values of all the tested models, indicating that the TCN-LSTM model achieved the closest agreement between the predicted and observed value.
+These results indicate that the TCN-LSTM model had the highest prediction accuracy among the four deep learning models considered: TCN-LSTM, CNN-LSTM, LSTM, and TCN.__[Page 112]__
+- The TCN-LSTM model predicted $PM_{2.5}$ and $PM_{10}$ concentrations with satisfactory $R^2$ values of $0.95$
+  and $0.88$, respectively higher than those achieved by any other model considered in this study.
+The Monte Carlo cross-validation of the time series tests the robustness of the model, and the results showed the high stability of the TCN-LSTM model. __[Page 116]__

 ### 6. [Normalization, Optimization and Replay Schemes](ResearchPapers/06_NormalizationOptimizationAndReplaySchemes.pdf)